Keeping in Touch in Czech Republic

 Mobile phones in Czech Republic

-There is a variety of affordable packages available which can be tailored to suit individual needs.
+Expats looking to set up a mobile phone in the Czech Republic will find a variety of affordable packages available which can be tailored to suit individual needs.

 To get a postpaid phone, expats will need to sign up for a 24-month contract.
 To do this, proof of address and identity documents are required.